nclient/NClient/README.md

     ...
     .Build();
 ```
-To implement your own protocol, you will need to implement the `IRequestBuilderProvider` interface and pass its implementation to the `UsingCustomApi` method:
+If you need a non-REST protocol, you have the opportunity to create your own implementation of converting an interface method call into a request.
+To do this, you will need to implement the `IRequestBuilderProvider` interface and pass its implementation to the `UsingCustomApi` method:
 ```C#
 IRequestBuilderProvider myRequestBuilderProvider = ...;